LivePersonInc/knowledge-center-archive/_new/latest-whats-new.md

 ![](img/whats-new-sept-5.png)

-## MACS available to all in English
+## MACS available in North American for all English bots
-LivePerson’s Meaningful Automated Conversation Score, or MACS, a new way to measure the quality of bot conversations, is available in English to all customers.
+LivePerson’s Meaningful Automated Conversation Score, or MACS, a new way to measure the quality of bot conversations, is available in English to all customers in NA region.
+Contact your LivePerson account repreentative to enables MACS outside of the NA region.

 ![](img/whats-new-sept-6.png)